 Advanced ankle arthritis can be debilitating with pain and limited motion.
 Like with other joints with advanced arthritis, replacement is often suggested.
 What is ankle replacement surgery?
 What does ankle replacement recovery involve?
 Are ankle replacement surgeries successful?
 Are there better options?
 Let’s dig in.

-Ankle replacement surgery is replacement of the damaged ankle joint with an artificial joint called a prosthesis.
-The damaged ankle joint, lower part of the shin and upper part of the foot bone are surgically removed.
+Ankle replacement surgery is the replacement of the damaged ankle joint with an artificial joint called a prosthesis.
+The damaged ankle joint, the lower part of the shin, and the upper part of the foot bone are surgically removed.
 A prosthesis is then inserted in the place of the damaged ankle joint.
-Prosthesis are typically compromised of both plastic and metal.
+The prosthesis is typically compromised of both plastic and metal.
 Ankle replacement surgery is a treatment option for those with severe ankle arthritis with pain and restricted range of motion that have failed conservative therapies.

 Ankle Replacement Recovery?